Not only do we live in a living universe, but the living universe lives within us.

 We'll begin by asking "What are we including them into?"

 We're including them into our deeply flawed, white-washed world.
 We're assuming this is what they want.
 But is it?
-Do people of color really want to be assimilated into a white world that is determined to avoid the very real discomfort of owning its privilege?
+Do People of Color really want to be assimilated into a white world that is determined to avoid the very real discomfort of owning its privilege, its advantage?

 Yes, it's an important, dignified, and necessary step in awakening from racism to be able to see and welcome the humanity of People of Color!
 We can, and should, honor this as progress to be celebrated.